Cameron Thor

-Cameron Thor (born March 17, 1960) is a former American actor, filmmaker and acting coach.
+Gregory Cameron Thor (born March 17, 1960) is an American convicted sex offender and former actor, filmmaker, and acting coach.
 He is best known for his appearances in the films Jurassic Park and Hook.
-In 2016, he was sentenced to six years in prison for sexually assaulting a 13-year-old girl.

 Career

-Thor began his career in 1984, he appeared in the 1991 films Hook and Curly Sue.
+Thor began his career in 1984, and appeared in the 1991 films Hook and Curly Sue.
 He is best known for playing Lewis Dodgson in the 1993 film Jurassic Park.
 Thor had originally auditioned for the role of Ian Malcolm.
 While his character was a major part of the sequel novel, The Lost World, the character was left out of the film adaptation.

-He then worked as an acting coach in Los Angeles.
-He and his wife Alice Carter co-own Carter Thor Studio.
+Thor also had guest roles in several television series such as Tanner '88, Freddy's Nightmares, China Beach, Matlock, Mann & Machine, Cheers, SeaQuest DSV and The Net.
+He also had a recurring role as Narik in two episodes of the science fiction television series Star Trek: The Next Generation.
+He also worked as an acting coach in Los Angeles, where he and his wife Alice Carter were co-owners of Carter Thor Studio.

-Legal issues
+Personal life

+Thor is married to Alice Carter.
+Together, they have a son Dylan-Ace Carter Thor and a daughter London Thor.

+Child sexual misconduct conviction

 On June 4, 2014, Thor was charged with the 2009 sexual assault of a 13-year-old girl by the Los Angeles County Sheriff's office.
 The Los Angeles District Attorney's office initially filed 14 counts against Thor, including kidnapping and sexual assault against a minor.
 Thor pleaded not guilty to all counts.